michellejanaycodes/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
-The first will be 10 because the function is changing the value of x.
+The first will be 9 because the variable is declared using const.
 The second will be {x: 10}, because the function is being called changing the value of the object key x.